 - Admissions purchased through advance ticket sales help ensure attendance.

 - Admission purchases provide patron information that can aid in marketing, fundraising, and audience development.

 Online applications must be submitted before midnight on the deadline date.
 Applications must be submitted a minimum of three months in advance of the proposed project.
 NEST grant recipients will be notified six-eight weeks following the deadline.
 A finite amount of funds is allocated each year; organizations are encouraged to submit applications early within NEFA's fiscal year (June 1 through May 31).

 Online reports must be submitted within 40 days from the end of the artist engagement to receive reimbursement.
 Full instructions are in the Requirements & Reports for Grant Recipients section.

 NEFA staff is available for assistance Monday-Friday, 9:00 AM-5:00 PM ET.

 NEST deadlines occur three times a year, or every four months, as follows:

 - First business day of August, for projects beginning on or after November 1.

 - First business day of December, for projects beginning on or after March 1.
 Please note that applications will not be accepted in December 2021.

 - First business day of March, for projects beginning on or after June 1.

 Grant payments will be made upon receipt of the following which must be submitted within 40 days after the funded event:

 - A completed online Grantee Report for each grant.
 Click "Return to your grant request" below to log-in to your portal account to find and submit your online report(s).
-If you need technical assistance, please email Daniela Jacobson.
+If you need technical assistance, please email Falyn Rose Elhard (they/them/theirs).